BrittanySchutrum/FIJI-Spheroid-Morphological-Signatures/README.md

 # FIJI-Spheroid-Morphological-Signatures
-FIJI macros as featured in the manuscript Shape Factor Screening to Quantify Morphological Signatures of Spheroid/Organoid Malignancy and Invasiveness
+FIJI macros as featured in the manuscript **Shape Factor Analysis as a Quantitative Framework for Assessing Spheroid and Organoid Morphology and Invasiveness**

 ## Description
-Image J Macros in this repository
+FIJI (Image J) Macros in this repository
 1) **ConvexityMacro.ijm** = calculates the convexity (the convex perimeter divided by the perimeter) for each ROI open in the ROI manager
 2) **perimeter_points.ijm** = counts the number of perimeter points defining an ROI.
 Useful in preparing ROIs for radial length analysis in MATLAB
 3) **interpolation.ijm** = creates additional perimeter points to define an ROI by interpolating to a 1 pixel interval.
 Useful for preparing ROIs for radial length analysis in MATLAB